RodZill4/material-maker/doc/_sources/node_filter_tonality.rst.txt

 Notes
 +++++

-The input will be considered (and implicitly converted to) greyscale if it is a color texture.
+The input will be considered (and implicitly converted to) grayscale if it is a color texture.